-Typically, human ES and iPS cells require daily medium changes for optimal growth; however, mTeSRTM Plus enables more flexible feeding schedules without affecting culture quality through the use of stabilized components (including FGF2) and maintenance of a more consistent pH.
+Typically, human ES and iPS cells require daily medium changes for optimal growth; however, TeSRTM-AOF enables flexible feeding schedules without affecting culture quality through the use of stabilized components (including fibroblast growth factor 2; FGF2).

-Cells can be fed daily, every other day, or up to two consecutive days of feeding can be skipped when using mTeSRTM Plus.
+Cells can be fed daily, every other day, or up to two consecutive days of feeding can be skipped when using TeSRTM-AOF.
 To design a convenient schedule that suits your lab's routine, refer to the table below to determine the volume of medium required at each feed.
 Any combination of feeding intervals can be used throughout a passage when following these guidelines.
+It is important to note that if higher density cultures are being maintained, either late in the passage or on a shortened passaging schedule (4 - 5 days), it is recommended to feed cells when they reach a confluency of > 50%.

-FEEDING INTERVAL FEED NEXT DAY SKIP ONE DAY SKIP TWO CONSECUTIVE DAYS Standard feed volume Standard feed volume Double feed volume (e.g. 2 mL per well of a 6-well plate) (e.g. 2 mL per well of a 6-well plate) (e.g. 4 mL per well of a 6-well plate)
+FEEDING INTERVAL DAILY FEEDING SKIP ONE DAY SKIP TWO CONSECUTIVE DAYS Standard feed volume Standard feed volume Double feed volume (e.g. 2 mL per well of a 6-well plate) (e.g. 2 mL per well of a 6-well plate) (e.g. 4 mL per well of a 6-well plate)